Frequently Ask Questions

 The three refer to a group of similar products.
 Companies out to promote their own products did circulate the lie that mineral oil clogs pores or causes cancer.
 This lie was laid to rest in a paper by Dr Joseph DiNardo, published in the January 2005 issue of the prestigious Journal of Cosmetic Dermatology.
 Dr DiNardo found that while industrial grade mineral oil may be comedogenic, cosmetic grade mineral oil is not, and so consumers searching for effective skin care products need not look for those claiming to be “mineral oil free”.
 The lie that mineral oil can cause cancer is even more ridiculous.
 If you look at the official web sites of the national consumer watchdogs of major advanced countries, you will find advisories debunking this absurd myth.
 The fact is that cosmetic grade mineral oil is one of the most effective moisturizers available in the market.

-Camphor Pore Minimizing Masque and Zinc & Sulfur Mask are suitable.
-They are not over-drying.
+Camphor Pore Minimizing Masque is suitable.
+It is not over-drying.
 However, you need maintenance products to sustain clearer skin.
-These could be Clear & Refining Toner, Anti-Blemish Serum, Ace Beta Renewing Cream, Vitamin C Serum or Acne Lotion.
+These could be Clear & Refining Toner, Anti-Acne Serum, Vitamin C Serum or Acne Lotion.

 The short answer is quite a number of products recommended by The Skin Cancer Foundation of the United States actually contain these ingredients!
 The official answer is these ingredients are approved for use by both the Food and Drug Administration (FDA) of the US and the European Commission, not to mention Singapore's Health Sciences Authority.
 Out of curiosity, we did a quick search on the internet and found that almost all of the sites that claim that these ingredients may cause cancer are out to promote so-called "natural" or "organic" products.
 The basis of their foolish claim is merely that these ingredients have something to do with silicone.